-Compass provides the Warwickshire School Health & Wellbeing Service (formerly known as the ‘School Nursing Service’).
-This confidential service is freely available to all school-aged children and young people from 5-19 years old (up to 25 years old for people with special educational needs) and their families and carers.
+Compass provides the Warwickshire School Health and Wellbeing Service (formerly known as the ‘School Nursing Service’).
+This confidential service is freely available to all school-aged children and young people from 5 to 19 years old (up to 25 years old for people with special educational needs) and their families and carers.

-Compass already delivers high quality services for children and young people, within Coventry and Warwickshire and other areas across the UK.
-They won the 2013 Children and Young People Now Award Winner for Early Intervention as a result of their innovative and high impacting approach to delivering services for children, young people and families.
+Compass already delivers high-quality services for children and young people, within Coventry and Warwickshire and other areas across the United Kingdom (UK).
+They won the 2013 Children and Young People Now Award Winner for Early Intervention> as a result of their innovative and high impacting approach to delivering services for children, young people and families

 Healthcare professionals and support teams deliver preventative and universal public health programmes in schools across the county, as well as in youth centres, children’s centres, homes and other locations in the community.

-The team comprises Qualified School Nurses, Community Staff Nurses, Healthcare Support Workers and Administrators, who operate out of three administrative hubs in the North, East and South of the county.
+The staff operate out of three administrative hubs in the north, east and south of the county.
 These teams work flexibly to best meet the needs of children, young people and their families.

-- Support for schools in developing annual school public health plans and reviewing health-related policies, including the delivery of PSHE in the curriculum.
+- support for schools in developing annual school public health plans and reviewing health-related policies, including the delivery of personal, social and health education (PSHE) in the curriculum

 Identified Health Needs in Warwickshire

 The School Health and Wellbeing Service undertakes annual health needs assessment at a range of key stages.
-Currently this is undertaken by parents for their children at School Entry (Reception) and by the children themselves in Year 6 (Transition to Secondary), with support in the classroom from the School Health Team.
-These health needs assessments will also be rolled out to Year 9 (mid-teen) and Post-16 over the coming months.
+Currently, this is undertaken by parents for their children at school entry (Reception) and by the children themselves in Year 6 (transition to Secondary) and Year 9 with support in the classroom from the school health team.

 Support for physical and mental health and wellbeing